Capital Gate

 Capital Gate, also known as the Leaning Tower of Abu Dhabi, is a skyscraper in Abu Dhabi that is over 160 m tall, 35 stories high, with over 16,000 m2 of usable office space.
-Capital Gate is one of the tallest buildings in the city and was designed to incline 18° west.
+Capital Gate is one of the tallest buildings in the city and was designed to incline 18° west, more than four times the lean of the Leaning Tower of Pisa.
 The building is owned and was developed by the Abu Dhabi National Exhibitions Company.
 The tower is the focal point of Capital Centre.